 Testamentary trusts are also used in the form of a wealth management strategy.
 A testamentary trust is usually established to distribute the assets of a deceased grantor or trustor.

-Since the creation of a testamentary trust happens by way of a will, three things should be kept in mind.
-First, it cannot come into existence until after the death of the trustor.
+Since the creation of a testamentary trust happens through a will, three things should be kept in mind.
+First, it cannot exist until after the trustor’s death.
 Second, a testamentary trust does not avoid probate.
-And third, a testamentary trust is irrevocable since it is formed after the death of the trustor.
+And third, a testamentary trust is irrevocable since it is formed after the trustor’s death.